KeyanSong/431-2018/slides/class11/README.md

 - A better choice than `theme(legend.position = "none")` is `guides(color = FALSE)` if you're trying to remove a legend about `color`.

 5. Largely Unedited Results of the [Group Study 1 Brainstorming Activity From Class 10](http://bit.ly/431-2018-class10-brainstorm-feedback) are available now at http://bit.ly/431-2018-class10-brainstorm-feedback.
 We'll discuss this further on Thursday.
+    - The key takeaway is that no group successfully wrote a research question, so I'll need to provide more guidance on that.
+At the moment, what I have for you is contained in [section 2.2.1 (Research Questions)](https://thomaselove.github.io/431-2018-project/taskA.html#research-questions) of the Course Project Instructions.

 6. Links from today's class: